zyedidia/micro/runtime/help/options.md

 	default value: `true`

+* `autosave`: automatically save the buffer every n seconds, where n is the value of the autosave option.
+Also when quitting on a modified buffer, micro will automatically save and quit.
+Be warned, this option saves the buffer without prompting the user, so data may be overwritten.
+If this option is set to `0`, no autosaving is performed.

+    default value: `0`

 * `backup`: micro will automatically keep backups of all open buffers.
 Backups are stored in `~/.config/micro/backups` and are removed when the buffer is closed cleanly.
 In the case of a system crash or a micro crash, the contents